 - Financial Records– Start getting all your financial records in order.
 This process takes a while, so it’s best to get a head start.
 It’s a good idea to keep these records at a trusted friend or family member’s house instead of your own home.

-- PO Box– This will keep your mail secure, which will come in handy if you’re getting mail from your lawyer regarding the divorce.
+- PO Box– This will keep your mail secure, which will come in handy if you’re getting mail from your Tulsa Divorce Attorneys. regarding the divorce.
 If you’ll be moving after everything is finalized, a PO box will also help the transition process.

 - Credit Report– Get a copy of your credit report as soon as possible and sign up for a credit monitoring program.
 This will make sure your spouse isn’t taking out loans in your name.